qhqqiu/house_prices/README.md

 # house_prices
 Codes for Kaggle contest of house-price predictions: https://www.kaggle.com/c/house-prices-advanced-regression-techniques

-I'm trying to implement Xgboost here.

-A rough list of I've got for now:
+Predictions with Xgboost.

+#Steps

 1. Loading train and test data

+2. Data Preprocessing and Feature Engineering
-2. Preprocessing the train data
+* Concatenating train and test data
-* For features that have string data, replacing nulls with "None"
+* Replacing nulls with 0
+* Splitting categorical features and numeric features
+* Label encoding then one hot encoding categorical features
-* For features that have numeric data, replacing nulls with "0"
+* Generating polynomial features by numeric features with degree=2
-* Categorical features are represented as numerical, so I converted them to strings.
-I then used label encoding to label these categorical features.
-* Filtering out all the numerical features and check the skewness.
-Then I used log1p to normalize skewed features (setting the skewness threshold abs(skewness) >= 0.5)
+* Concatenating categorical features and numeric features
+* Spliting train and test data
+* Transforming train and test data to DMatrix

-3. Implementing Xgboost on the train data
+3. Importing Xgboost and setting parameters

-* Tuning parameters with gola of small learning rate and large n_estimator
+4. Fiting train DMatrix, and predicting for testDMatrix

+My results got a score of 0.12460, top 24% of all the competitors, which is not bad.